 Does this mean I can’t travel to Japan at all anymore?

-Generally, you can still travel to Japan.
-Most flights are not canceled because of travel bans, but because of lower demand for flights.
-Operating almost empty flights is not feasible for airlines (and a disaster for the environment), so operators are reducing and consolidating the number of flights.
+In principle, some people can still travel to Japan.
+Most flights are not only canceled because of travel bans, but also because of the generally decreased demand for flights with dozens of countries globally in lockdown.
+Operating almost empty flights is not feasible for airlines (and a disaster for the environment), so operators are reducing and consolidating the number of flights during these times.

-However, if you are traveling from one of the following regions (as of March 19, 2020), you can not enter Japan or can only do so after undergoing quarantine measures:
+However, if you are traveling from one of the dozens of countries flagged for covid-19 by the Japanese government (as of April 3, 2020), you can not enter Japan.

 On a side note, airports are also reducing their overhead, so several shops at Tokyo’s Narita airport are either remaining closed or have changed their opening hours.